porteux/porteux/README.md

 It's unique in many ways; not just a repackaging of programs on top of Slackware.
 For a list of its highlights, access the [Main Features](https://github.com/porteux/porteux/wiki/Main-Features) wiki page.

 It's already pre-configured for basic usage, including lightweight applications for each of the 8 desktop environments available.
-No browser is included, but an app store is provided so you can download the most popular browsers, as well as Steam, VirtualBox, NVIDIA drivers, Wine, office suite, multilib (32-bit compatibility), messengers, emulators, etc.
+No browser is included, but an App Store is provided so you can download the most popular browsers, as well as Steam, VirtualBox, NVIDIA drivers, Wine, office suite, multilib (32-bit compatibility), messengers, emulators, etc.

 Out of the box, PorteuX can open basically any multimedia file.
-Hardware acceleration is enabled by default for machines with Intel, AMD or NVIDIA cards (for NVIDIA cards it's required to download the driver from the app store).
+Hardware acceleration is enabled by default for machines with Intel, AMD or NVIDIA cards (for NVIDIA cards it's required to download the driver from the App Store).

 ## How To Use